Skip to content

 Worker->>R2: Upload result

-Key features: - Multi-cut support: Multiple regions can be removed in a single operation using FFmpeg filter_complex - Fire-and-forget: New asset created with status: pending, updated to uploaded when done - Save modes: copy creates a new asset, replace overwrites the original - Polling: Frontend polls while any asset has status: pending (edit / YouTube download in flight) or status: processing (upload-confirm worker probing ffprobe / waveform / thumbnail).
-SSE events (asset_ready / asset_failed) invalidate the same cache; polling is the fallback for SSE drops.
+Key features: - Multi-cut support: Multiple regions can be removed in a single operation using FFmpeg filter_complex - Fire-and-forget: New media item created with status: pending, updated to uploaded when done - Save modes: copy creates a new media item, replace repoints the item onto the trimmed file (dedup-safe — the shared source file is never mutated in place) - Polling: Frontend polls while any media item has status: pending (edit / YouTube download in flight) or status: processing (upload-confirm worker probing ffprobe / waveform / thumbnail).
+SSE events (media_ready / media_failed, on the user-scoped channel) invalidate the same cache; polling is the fallback for SSE drops.

 Event Flow